-However, the competences given to all these Constitutional Courts are not identical to each other and they are not only limited to constitutional judicial review of legislation.
+However, the competences given to all these Constitutional Courts are not identical and they are not only limited to constitutional review of legislation.
 As a matter of fact, Constitutional Courts very often become tribunals on electoral complaints.
 The Constitutional Courts from Italy, Germany and Austria may sometimes act as a criminal court.
-Moreover, it is possible in Germany, Austria, Belgium and Spain, to bring before the Constitutional Court individual complaints on the protection of their fundamental rights.
+Moreover, it is possible in Germany, Austria, Belgium and Spain to bring before the Constitutional Court individual complaints on the protection of fundamental rights.